asivitz/Hickory/Readme.md

 ## GLFW Backend: 'Hickory-GLFW'

-- Easy initialization of a GL context and input handling for GLFW (a cross platform desktop library)
+- Easy initialization of a Vulkan context and input handling for GLFW (a cross platform desktop library)

 ## iOS Backend: 'Hickory-iOS'

-- Easy initialization of a GL context and input handling for iOS
+- Easy initialization of a Vulkan context and input handling for iOS
 - Some additional fiddly work needed to get a working binary, but overall this is a relatively painless way to get into iOS development

 ## Getting started